Copper76/GameEngine/README.md

 - [X] Added functionality to render a sphere, ready to use it in raytracing

 ## TODO
+- [ ] Implement a simple audio module which adds audio listener and audio player component using OpenAL
 - [ ] Look into raytracing and integrate it into the engine(stretch goal)

 ## Knonw Issues